Single-shot holographic compression from the area law

 The \emph{area law conjecture} arguably constitutes one of the key insights in many-body physics in the last decades.
 It states that the entanglement entropy $S$ of a spatial region $A$ in a pure ground state of a gapped system with local interactions is at most proportional to the surface area $|\partial A|$ of the region,

 where $k>0$ is some constant independent of $A$ \cite{Srednicki,AreaReview}.
-It has been rigorously proven for large classes of systems: for lattice spin-models with sufficiently well-behaved lower-energy density of states \cite{Masanes2009, Brandao2015}, for one-dimensional gapped lattice spin-models \cite{HastingsAreaLaw,VaziraniAreaLaw,Brandao2013} and for bosonic non-interacting gapped lattice models in any dimension \cite{Area,GeneralBosonicAreaLaw,NJPAreaLaw}.
+It has been rigorously proven for large classes of systems: for lattice spin-models with sufficiently well-behaved low-energy density of states \cite{Masanes2009, Brandao2015}, for one-dimensional gapped lattice spin-models \cite{HastingsAreaLaw,VaziraniAreaLaw,Brandao2013} and for bosonic non-interacting gapped lattice models in any dimension \cite{Area,GeneralBosonicAreaLaw,NJPAreaLaw}.
 In gapless systems, the area law is modified by a logarithmic correction for non-interacting fermions \cite{WolfAreaLaw, PhysRevLett.105.050502,PhysRevB.92.115129,Halfspace} and more generally for systems described by a $1+1$ dimensional conformal field theory \cite{Holzhey1994,Calabrese2004}.
 In contrast to states that fulfill an area law, the entanglement entropy of a region scales like the volume of the region instead of its surface area for generic pure states \cite{Lubkin1978,Lloyd1988,Page1993}.
 The area law therefore tells us that the corresponding states are little entangled compared to generic states.
 This property lies at the heart of modern ansatz classes for ground states of many-body systems in terms of tensor network states, many of which fulfill an area law by construction \cite{Orus-AnnPhys-2014,AreaReview,VerstraeteBig,SchuchReview,PhysRevLett.105.010502}.

-Despite this seemingly clear interpretation of the area law, its operational meaning for a single system is not obvious from the point of view of quantum information theory.
-This is because the entanglement entropy quantifies the ratio of maximally entangled bits that can be distilled from asymptotically many identical and independent copies of the system \cite{Bennett1996} instead of the number of entangled bits that can be distilled from a single system.
-In many-body physics, however, we are usually concerned with a single system.
+Nevertheless, the operational meaning of the area law for a single system is not at all obvious from the point of view of quantum information theory.
+This is because the entanglement entropy quantifies the ratio of maximally entangled bits that can be distilled from many identical and independent copies of the system \cite{Bennett1996} and therefore does not quantify in a meaningful way the entanglement content of a single system.
+In many-body physics, however, we are usually concerned with a large, but single system.
 It is therefore desirable to find a clear interpretation of the area law in terms of the von~Neumann entropy that pertains to single systems \footnote{This is a complementary problem to proving area laws in terms of single-copy quantifiers of entanglement, which quantify how many maximally entangled bits can be distilled from a single copy of the system, as advocated in Ref.~\cite{Cramer2005}.}.